dthyresson/polo/README.md

 Poll
 ----

 A poll asks a question or shows a photo.
-It must have one or the other; it can also choice both a question and photo.
+It must have one or the other; it can also have both a question and photo.

 A poll has many choices.
 There is no limit to the number of choices, but a poll should have two choices with titles, typically "Yes" or "No".
 However, the choice title can be any text, such as "Red" or "Black".
 Poll choices are ordered reverse alphabetically by title so that "Yes" comes before "No".